doubleright/LVGLSharp/README_en.md

 # Thanks to ClangSharpPInvokeGenerator, all API interoperability of LVGL is now supported.

-## The following is a preview of an x64 application that has undergone AOT (without dependencies)
+## The following is a preview of an win-x64, linux-arm application that has undergone AOT (without dependencies)

 ![1.png](./preview/1.png)